awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/input-parallelism.md

 You can set the number of in\-application input streams when an application is created using [CreateApplication](API_CreateApplication.md)\.
 You set this number after an application is created using [UpdateApplication](API_UpdateApplication.md)\.

 **Note**
 You can only set the `InputParallelism` setting using the Amazon Kinesis Data Analytics API or the AWS CLI\.
 You cannot set this setting using the AWS Management Console\.
-For information on setting up the CLI, see [Step 2: Set Up the AWS Command Line Interface \(AWS CLI\)](setup-awscli.md)\.
+For information on setting up the AWS CLI, see [Step 2: Set Up the AWS Command Line Interface \(AWS CLI\)](setup-awscli.md)\.

 ### Setting a New Application's Input Stream Count<a name="input-parallelism-implementing-create"></a>

 The following example demonstrates how to use the `CreateApplication` API action to set a new application's input stream count to 2\.

-For more information on `CreateApplication`, see [CreateApplication](API_CreateApplication.md)\.
+For more information about `CreateApplication`, see [CreateApplication](API_CreateApplication.md)\.

 ```
 {